Michael J. Brusatte

 Areas of Practice

 Mr. Brusatte has experience in a wide range of legal matters.
-For example, he has represented clients in state and federal litigation, assisted businesses with routine and complex operational issues, aided employees with issues related to their employment, and provided representation in matters before the Regional Office of the National Labor Relations Board.
+He has represented clients in state and federal litigation, assisted businesses and organizations with routine and complex operational issues, aided employees with issues related to their employment, and provided representation in matters before administrative bodies such as the National Labor Relations Board.

 Prior to joining Webber & Thies, Mr. Brusatte clerked for U.S. District Judge Colin S. Bruce in the Central District of Illinois (2014-2018), and before that was staff attorney for the Illinois Third District Appellate Court (2011-2014).
 Through these positions, he gained experience with a wide variety of complex civil and criminal litigation, at both the trial and appellate levels.